klust/SupercomputersForStarters/docs/C04_Storage/C04_S04_Revolution.md

     The joint bandwidth on the BeeGFS scratch file system at the CalcUA compute service in use in 2022 is on the order of 7 GB/s.
-At the same time, some NVMe SSDs for PCIe 4 also claim to offer a read bandwidth of 7 GB/s and a write bandwidth that is not that much lower.
+At the same time, some NVMe SSDs for PCIe 4 also claim to offer a read bandwidth of 7 GB/s and a write bandwidth that is not that much lower, and the even newer PCIe 5 generation can be even faster (at least with the proper I/O pattern as with a bad I/O pattern bandwidth can be as low as only 100 MB/s).

     So one could wonder if we shouldn't use 105 of those drives instead.